Garden-of-Meteors/Garden-of-Meteors/README.md

 ㅤcontinue to try and role-play or interact with someone who is clearly ignoring you!

 ㅤChangelings skins.
 We've encountered far too many of you who just cannot respect simple boundaries.
-Please, find someone who wants to interact and don't start crying when someone tells you no.
+Please, find someone who wants to interact and don't start crying when someone tells you no. It's not cute, it's not funny, it's just strange behavior.

 ㅤcopy ponies w/o permission!
 Get creative!